New York Public Transportation Accident Lawyer

 Whether you are a motorist, bicyclist, pedestrian, or passenger, an accident involving public transit is a very real threat in New York City.
 The New York City Transit Authority is the largest public transportation agency in North America, operating over 6,000 subway cars and nearly 6,000 buses.
 And NYC Transit is only one piece of the large Metropolitan Transit Authority, which in addition to NYC Transit runs MTA Bus, Long Island Rail Road, Long Island Bus, bridges and tunnels, and more.
 Then there is the Port Authority of New York & New Jersey, in charge of America’s busiest airport system, marine terminals and ports, the PATH rail transit system, several bridges and tunnels, the Port Authority Bus Terminal in Manhattan, and more.
 Public transit agencies continue to abound, such as Metro North Railroad, Staten Island Rapid Transit Operating Authority, Triborough Bridge and Tunnel Authority, and many others.
+If you were been injured in an NYC Transit accident, it is important to obtain the assistance of an experienced public transportation accident lawyer.

 New York City relies heavily on public transit, but the instruments of public transit can prove deadly when operated negligently or recklessly.
 As noted on our page on Bus Accidents, even a full-size SUV is no match for a 12-ton city bus, much less a speeding train.
 Transit passengers are also at risk of being injured in a collision, or on crowded platforms and stations, where there is a risk of being trapped in between doors or falling off a platform.